New exact eigenstates in the Lesanovsky model, proximity to integrability and the PXP model, and approximate scar states: (Approximate) Connection to the PXP model at intermediate

 This value of $z$ can be estimated analytically by evaluating the expectation value and variance of the operator $\sum_j P_{j-1} X_j P_{j+1}$ in the state $\ket{z}$.
 This is done by manipulating a classical dimer partition function~\cite{Lesanovsky2011, Lesanovsky2012}.
 We obtain:

 and:

-The expectation value is minimized at $z = \frac{1}{2}\sqrt{\phi} \approx 0.6360$, with value $-0.6006 L$, where $\phi$ is the golden ratio.
-This value is close to the PXP ground state energy of $-0.6034 L$ \cite{Iadecola2019}.
+The expectation value is minimized at $z = \frac{1}{2}\sqrt{\phi} \approx 0.6360$~\cite{Turner2018}, where $\phi$ is the golden ratio.
+The minimum value is $-0.6006 L$, close to the PXP ground state energy of $-0.6034 L$~\cite{Iadecola2019}.
 The variance attains a minimum of $0.0102 L$ at $z = 0.6205$.
 All these different ways to optimize proximity of the Lesanovsky ground state to the PXP ground state give values of $z$ that are close to each other.
-In what follows, we will use $z = 0.65$ obtained by maximizing the overlap.
+In what follows, we will use $z = 0.65$ obtained by maximizing the ground state overlap.